-All entities that earn income from Kuwait, including those that are exempted from tax (e.g. because of a double tax treaty), are required to file tax declaration with the DIT through an approved audit firm.

-The tax declaration should be filed on the standard actual profit basis and prescribed accounting records should be maintained.
+All entities that earn taxable income from Kuwait are required to file a tax declaration with the DIT, through an approved audit firm.
+Entities that maybe exempt from Kuwait tax under a tax treaty are still required to file a tax declaration.
+The tax declaration should be filed on the standard actual profit basis and accounting records should be maintained.

-However, in practice, the DIT accepts tax declarations filed on deemed profit basis - where expenses are estimated as a percentage of Kuwait.
+However, in practice, the DIT accepts tax declarations filed on deemed profit basis - where expenses are estimated as a percentage of revenue attributable to Kuwait.